 Heart failure is a serious condition that is followed closely when patients are admitted to Akron General.
 Our outcomes rank better than most hospitals nationwide in adjusted mortality for heart failure patients within 30 days of a hospital admission.
 For more information about this measure and more, Medicare.gov.

-People with congestive heart failure often require frequent hospitalization to deal with flare-ups of their symptoms.
+People with a condition, called congestive heart failure often require frequent hospitalization to deal with flare-ups of their symptoms.
 With proper self-care, many patients can avoid hospital stays.
-Akron General's Heart & Vascular Center offers a Heart Improvement Program to address these special needs and to help patients enjoy a better quality of life.
+Akron General's Heart & Vascular Center offers a Heart Failure Clinic to address these special needs and to help patients enjoy a better quality of life.

 Akron General's Heart & Vascular Center has the area's only Heart Improvement Clinic that offers an innovative, non-invasive treatment designed to help the heart pump more efficiently.
 It's called External Counterpulsation and may be appropriate to increase blood flow to help relieve angina and fatigue, which are often associated with heart failure.

 A structured cardiopulmonary rehabilitation program may also be effective in alleviating the symptoms of heart failure.
 Akron General's Cardiopulmonary Rehabilitation program provides supervised exercise as well as support in making lifestyle modifications.

 For more information about Akron General's Heart Failure Program and how we can help patients with heart failure experience a better quality of life, call 330-344-5674.